-- 1. Manually check which version is the "right" one. - 2.
-It may happen that the "right" version is not the version which is currently designated as primary for the whole cluster.
-In this case (or if you want to ensure nothing can go wrong), say marsadm primary mydata --force on exactly that node which you want to become the surviving "right" version. - 3.
-On the non-right version which you want to retain, umount your /dev/mars/mydata. - 4.
-Wait until it reaches secondary state and its local logfile has been fully applied.
-This should happen because of step 2. - 5. marsadm leave-resource mydata - 6.
+- 6. marsadm leave-resource mydata - 7.
 Check that the underlying disk /dev/lv-x/mydata is really usable, e.g. by test-mounting it.
-If all is OK, don't forget to umount it before proceeding with the next step. - 7.
+If all is OK, don't forget to umount it before proceeding with the next step. - 8.
 Create a completely new MARS resource out of the underlying disk /dev/lv-x/mydata having a different name, such as mynewdata (see description in section Creating and Maintaining Resources).